WayScience/NF1_3D_organoid_profiling_pipeline/README.md

 ---

 ## Cell Painting
-The modified 3D cell paingting was performed on patient-derived NF1 tumor organoids using the following stains:
+The modified 3D cell painting assay was performed on patient-derived NF1 tumor organoids using the following stains:
 | Stain | Target | Channel |
 |-------|--------|---------------------|
 | Hoechst | Nuclei | 405 nm |